fauzinashrullah/fauzinashrullah/README.md

 ---

 > *"Push yourself, because no one else is going to do it for you."*
+> — But I also push commits 😤